Social SOS: Marketing Tactics to Boost Your Engagement

 Instagram: The power of hashtags

 Since Facebook’s acquisition of Instagram back in 2012, Instagram has seen an impressive 300 million active users share photos on the platform with an average of 70 million photos posted every day.
-Whilst many of these may be selfies and #FoodPorn, there is also a huge opportunity for engagement as research has shown that interactions with brands is 400 per cent higher on Instagram compared to Facebook and Twitter.
+Whilst many of these may be selfies and #FoodPorn, there is also a huge opportunity for engagement as stats has shown that engagement with brands on Instagram is 10 times higher than Facebook, 54 times higher than Pinterest, and 84 times higher than Twitter.

 To engage with this huge audience available to you, it’s important to consider the hashtag – the new king of engagement.
 By using relevant hashtags, your images and video can drive traffic to your Instagram profile which can include a link to your website to take that traffic further into your brand story.
 Encourage User Generated Content (UGC) by getting fans to share photos using your hashtag and re-post these on Twitter and Facebook to increase the campaign’s reach.